gyups/johnwilliams/_exhibits/mo_prosecution.md

 No. 3 [^1]

-We the undersigned seamen coming from the late English Corvette the Danae acknowledge to owe to Citoyen John Williams the sum of one hundred and eighty livres jointly –- for advance of expences incurred by the said Williams for his prosecution against Citizens La Chauritiere before the tribunal of commerce [^2] he being to account to us for whatever may be coming back to us.
+We the undersigned seamen coming from the late English Corvette the Danae acknowledge to owe to Citoyen John Williams the sum of one hundred and eighty livres[^5] jointly –- for advance of expences incurred by the said Williams for his prosecution against Citizens La Chauritiere before the tribunal of commerce [^2] he being to account to us for whatever may be coming back to us.

 Bourdeaux 2nd Ventose 9th Year [^3]